stuartherbert/putting-ansible-to-work/how-tasks-work.md

 ---
 layout: top-level
 title: How Tasks Work
-prev: '<a href="first-playbook.html">Prev: Your First Playbook</a>'
-next: '<a href="organising-your-ansible-files.html">Next: Organising Your Ansible Files</a>'
+prev: '<a href="organising-your-ansible-files.html">Prev: Organising Your Ansible Files</a>'
+next: '<a href="planning-a-role.html">Next: Planning A Role</a>'
 ---

+{% raw %}
 # How Tasks Work

-You've just built and executed your first playbook, which gives you a working example that you can experiment with.
-We're about to look at the overall structure of the playbook before diving into roles.
-Before we do that though, I want to tell you a lot more about _tasks_, as they're fundamental to making roles actually do anything.
+We're about to dive into roles and the common problems you're going to use roles to solve.
+Before we do that though, we need to look at _tasks_ - the instructions that live inside roles.

 ## What Is A Task?